Nafees10/qscript/spec/syntax.md

 * `DATA_TYPE1` is the data type for the first value.
 * `NAME1` is the name for the first value

 Keep in mind that recursive dependency is not possible in structs.
-However you can have an array of the same type inside the struct, as arrays are initialised to length 0, or a pointer to same type;
+However you can have an array of the same type inside the struct, as arrays are initialised to length 0.

 QScript does not allow functions as members of structs, only variables can be members.